-About friends of the British Film Institute
+About the Friends of the British Film Institute

-With over one million film and television titles from 1895 to today, its collections include the original camera negatives of some of Britain’s best loved films, including Alfred Hitchcock’s Blackmail (1929), and Michael Powell and Emeric Pressburger’s The Red Shoes (1948).
-With more than 20,000 silent films, it is also one of the most extensive archives of early cinema, and the largest collection of American silent films outside the US.
+With over one million film and television titles from 1895 to the present day, the collections include original camera negatives of some of the most significant achievements in the history of cinema, including Alfred Hitchcock’s Blackmail (1929) and Michael Powell and Emeric Pressburger’s The Red Shoes (1948).
+The archive also contains more than 20,000 silent films, and the largest collection of American silent films outside the US.

-US event programme
+US events programme

-More recent event highlights have included a preview of Suffragette (Dir.
+Other San Francisco highlights have included a preview of Suffragette (Dir.
 Sarah Gavron.
 UK 2015) with a Q&A with the film’s producer, Alison Owen, and a screening with live musical accompaniment of the BFI National Archive’s restoration of the 1928 silent film Shooting Stars (Dirs.
 Anthony Asquith, AV Bramble.
 UK 1928) at the magnificent Castro Theatre, in partnership with the San Francisco Silent Film Festival.

-+44 (0) 20 7815 1400
++44 (0) 20 7815 4605